The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 In general, similarly to the start of the proof of Theorem~\ref{projcon}, by relabeling the parameters and applying a change of variables, we replace $X$ with the variety $U\cdot X$, where

 with $U_1$ a $2\times 2$ unitary matrix such that

 where $0\leq c\leq a\in\R$ are the singular value of the starting submatrix $A_1$ and $d,e,f\in\C$.
 With these choices it holds

-thus if $A$ is non singular one parameter between $a$ and $c$ must be non zero.
+thus if $A$ is non singular at least one parameter among $a$ and $c$ must be non zero.
 Without loss of generality say $a\neq 0$.
-Using Remark~\ref{diltras} we can translate by the vector $(d/a,0)\in\C^2$ to set $d=0$ and scale by the factor $\sqrt{a}\in\C$, that is the same of applying the symmetric matrix
+Using Remark~\ref{diltras}, we can translate by the vector $(d/a,0)\in\C^2$ to set $d=0$ and scale by the factor $\sqrt{a}\in\C$, that is the same of applying the symmetric matrix

 to set $a=1$.
 In the end, we are left with